mikesvoboda/jackson/docs/legal_filings/complaint_ironstone_surveying.md

 ### **COUNT I - PROFESSIONAL MALPRACTICE**

-**40.** Plaintiffs reallege and incorporate paragraphs 1-39.
+**41.** Plaintiffs reallege and incorporate paragraphs 1-40.

-**41.** Defendant owed Plaintiffs a professional duty to conduct surveying services in accordance with applicable professional standards.
+**42.** Defendant owed Plaintiffs a professional duty to conduct surveying services in accordance with applicable professional standards.

-**42.** Defendant breached this duty by:
+**43.** Defendant breached this duty by:
    a.
 Failing to discover recorded easements through proper research
    b.
 Providing incomplete survey work without easement termination points
    c.
+Engaging in coordinate misdirection fraud to conceal incomplete work
+   d.
 Abandoning professional responsibilities and refusing to correct errors

-**43.** Defendant's conduct fell below the standard of care required of professional surveyors in Georgia.
+**44.** Defendant's conduct fell below the standard of care required of professional surveyors in Georgia.

-**44.** As a direct and proximate result of Defendant's criminal fraud and professional malpractice, Plaintiffs have suffered damages in excess of $600,000, with punitive damages warranted due to the criminal nature of Defendant's conduct.
+**45.** As a direct and proximate result of Defendant's coordinate misdirection fraud and professional malpractice, Plaintiffs have suffered damages in excess of $700,000, with punitive damages warranted due to the deliberate fraudulent nature of Defendant's conduct.

 **WHEREFORE**, Plaintiffs demand judgment against Defendant for compensatory damages, pre-judgment interest, costs, and such other relief as the Court deems just and proper.

-### **COUNT II - FRAUD**
+### **COUNT II - FRAUD AND COORDINATE MISDIRECTION**

-**45.** Plaintiffs reallege and incorporate paragraphs 1-44.
+**46.** Plaintiffs reallege and incorporate paragraphs 1-45.

-**46.** Defendant knowingly made false representations by:
+**47.** Defendant knowingly made false representations by:
    a.
 Marking a placed pin as "IPF" (Iron Pin Found)
+   b. **Coordinate Misdirection**: Providing coordinates for property center while claiming they were for easement termination
+   c.
+Claiming "exact coordinates" for termination pin while deliberately providing wrong location
+   d.
+Representing complete survey work while omitting material easements
+   e.
+Concealing incomplete boundary survey through coordinate deception

+**48.** Defendant knew these representations were false at the time they were made, specifically knowing that:
+   a.
+The provided coordinates pointed to the wrong location (property center vs. boundary)
    b.
-Claiming "exact coordinates" that were approximations
+Professional survey standards require accurate location identification
    c.
-Representing complete survey work while omitting material easements

-**47.** Defendant knew these representations were false at the time they were made.
+The easement termination remained undefined despite claims of completion

-**48.** Defendant made these representations with intent to deceive Plaintiffs.
+**49.** Defendant made these representations with intent to deceive Plaintiffs and conceal incomplete professional work.

-**49.** Plaintiffs justifiably relied on Defendant's professional representations.
+**50.** Plaintiffs justifiably relied on Defendant's professional representations regarding coordinate accuracy and survey completeness.

-**50.** As a direct result of Defendant's fraud, Plaintiffs have suffered substantial damages.
+**51.** As a direct result of Defendant's coordinate misdirection fraud, Plaintiffs have suffered substantial damages exceeding $700,000.

 **WHEREFORE**, Plaintiffs demand judgment against Defendant for compensatory damages, punitive damages, attorney's fees, costs, and such other relief as the Court deems just and proper.

 ### **COUNT III - BREACH OF CONTRACT**

-**51.** Plaintiffs reallege and incorporate paragraphs 1-50.
+**52.** Plaintiffs reallege and incorporate paragraphs 1-51.

-**52.** The surveying services agreement constituted a contract between Plaintiffs and Defendant.
+**53.** The surveying services agreement constituted a contract between Plaintiffs and Defendant.

-**53.** Defendant breached the contract by:
+**54.** Defendant breached the contract by:
    a.
 Failing to provide complete and accurate survey services
    b.
 Failing to discover recorded easements affecting the Property
    c.
+Engaging in coordinate misdirection to conceal incomplete work
+   d.
 Abandoning the project and refusing to provide corrections

-**54.** As a direct result of Defendant's breach, Plaintiffs have suffered substantial damages.
+**55.** As a direct result of Defendant's breach, Plaintiffs have suffered substantial damages.

 **WHEREFORE**, Plaintiffs demand judgment against Defendant for compensatory damages, consequential damages, attorney's fees, costs, and such other relief as the Court deems just and proper.

 ### **COUNT IV - NEGLIGENT MISREPRESENTATION**

-**55.** Plaintiffs reallege and incorporate paragraphs 1-54.
+**56.** Plaintiffs reallege and incorporate paragraphs 1-55.

-**56.** Defendant represented that it had conducted a complete and professional survey of the Property.
+**57.** Defendant represented that it had conducted a complete and professional survey of the Property.

-**57.** Defendant knew or should have known that Plaintiffs would rely on its professional representations in making development decisions.
+**58.** Defendant knew or should have known that Plaintiffs would rely on its professional representations in making development decisions.

-**58.** Defendant's representations were false and misleading.
+**59.** Defendant's representations were false and misleading, including coordinate misdirection and incomplete boundary work.

-**59.** Plaintiffs justifiably relied on Defendant's representations to their detriment.
+**60.** Plaintiffs justifiably relied on Defendant's representations to their detriment.

-**60.** As a direct result, Plaintiffs have suffered substantial damages.
+**61.** As a direct result, Plaintiffs have suffered substantial damages.

 **WHEREFORE**, Plaintiffs demand judgment against Defendant for compensatory damages, consequential damages, costs, and such other relief as the Court deems just and proper.